mk12/sicp/docs/lecture.md

 Mathematical declarative statement (what-is knowledge): The square root of $x$ is the $y$ such that $y ≥ 0$ and $y^2 = x$.

-Imperative instructions (how-to knowledge): approximate the square root of x with the following steps:
+Imperative instructions (how-to knowledge): approximate the square root of $x$ with the following steps:

 1. Make a guess, $G$.
 2. Improve the guess by averaging $G$ and $x/G$.